vmware-tanzu/velero/design/cli-install-changes.md

 ```
       set
         --default string                                  sets the default backup storage location (default "default") (NEW, -- was `server --default-backup-storage-location; could be set as an annotation on the BSL)
+        --cacert string                                   sets the name of the corresponding CA cert secret for the object storage

       create                                              NAME [flags]
         --default                                         Sets this new location to be the new default backup location.
 Default is false.
 (NEW)